GreatLearning/generate-firebase-auth-token/README.md

 # generate-firebase-auth-token

+1. Get the `firebase.json` file for the project and put it in root directory.

-Start server:
+2. Start server:
 `node app.js`

-Generate auth token:
+3. Generate auth token:
 `curl --location 'http://localhost:3000/firebase-auth-token'`